retro-esp32/RetroESP32/README.md

 Did you know, you can support us in a few way?
-We offer multiple sposorship tiers, with different rewards!
+We offer multiple sponsorship tiers, with different rewards!

 Take a *look*.
 See what *fits*.